onesteinbv/odoo-docker/README.md

    quits when done.
    **USE WITH CAUTION**.
 When the state table indicates Odoo is not ready, it's possible that another pod is installing/updating Odoo.
+ - `ForceUpdateAndRun`: Updates and runs Odoo, even while the state table indicates that Odoo is not ready.
+Can be used to retry a crashed update, or to update an Odoo that does not have a state table yet.
+   **USE WITH CAUTION**.
+When the state table indicates Odoo is not ready, it's possible that another pod is installing/updating Odoo.
  - `Init`: Similar to Install, with a few differences:
    - exits *without error* if the database already exists or if called using `LIST_DB="True"`.